vectordotdev/vector/rfcs/2021-02-23-6531-performance-testing.md

 In this alternative we extend the Vector interface to include a `diagnostic` sub-command.
-This diagnostic will examine the system to gather information about it's running environment and perform, time fundamental actions.
+This diagnostic will examine the system to gather information about it's running environment and perform time fundamental actions.
 Information we might want to collect:

 * What operating system is Vector running on?